NordicSemiconductor/Android-DFU-Library/README.md

 > Note: This version is not maintained anymore.
 All new features and bug fixes will be released on the latest version only.

-If you use proguard/R8, add the following line to your proguard rules:
+If you use proguard/R8, add the following line to your proguard rules (although this should be added automatically):
 ```-keep class no.nordicsemi.android.dfu.** { *; }```

+#### Location Permission required
+If your device is using the Nordic Buttonless Service for switching from app mode to
+DFU bootloader mode, this library will handle switching automatically.
+In case your bootloader is
+configured to advertise with incremented MAC address (that is you use Secure DFU and the device
+is not bonded) this library will need to scan for the new `BluetoothDevice`.
+Starting from Android
+Marshmallow, **location permission** is required and has to be granted in runtime before DFU is started.

+#### Retrying
 Starting from version 1.9.0 the library is able to retry a DFU update in case of an unwanted
 disconnection.
 However, to maintain backward compatibility, this feature is by default disabled.
 Call `initiator.setNumberOfRetries(int)` to set how many attempts the service should perform.